Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 In this article, you will learn:

-What dominant and recessive traits actually mean — and why the names make sense once you understand the logic
+- What dominant and recessive traits actually mean and why the terms make sense once you understand inheritance logic

-How the Punnett Square works and what it is actually showing you
+- How the Punnett Square works and what it is actually predicting

-Why do some traits skip generations and reappear in grandchildren
+- Why some traits disappear for one generation and reappear in the next

 By the end, you will understand that inheritance is not random.

-Once you understand those rules, the Punnett Square stops looking like a confusing grid and becomes a simple prediction tool.
+Once those patterns become visible, the Punnett Square stops looking like a confusing box diagram and starts behaving like a prediction tool.

 A Small Family Mystery